rlucas7/code-searcher/README.md

 A search engine results page (SERP) shows the results from a natural language query, in a format that is useful for the human.
-For semantic search we use cosine distance between the query embedding and the entities, in the example jsonl file provided these entities are are programming language and associated documentation.
+For semantic search we use cosine distance between the query embedding and the embedded entities in the example jsonl file.
+These entities are programming languages and associated documentation.

-The embedding model for the query and the code provided is the codebert model from Microsoft.
-This is to keep the model size small while still working end to end.
+The embedding model for the query and the code provided is the CodeBERT model from Microsoft.
+The goal is to keep the model size small while still working end to end.
 The code model is configurable via changes to the `config.py` module's `AI_MODEL` entry.

-However, if you use a different model you may need to re-embed the code entities to maintain proper alignment of vector spaces between query embeddings and entity embeddings.
+However, if you use a different model it is recommended to re-embed the code entities to maintain proper alignment of vector spaces between query embeddings and entity embeddings.